Tone woods for electric guitars

 Rosewood

 All species of Rosewood are from the botanical family Dalbergia and consists of 275 species found in South America, Africa, Madagascar and Asia.
 It is commonly used for the fingerboards of guitars.
 It is an oily wood and is perfect for sustained human contact.
 Up until 1992 guitar manufacturers usually obtained rosewood from Brazil but trade in Brazilian rosewood was banned in that year due to it becoming listed in CITES Appendix I (the most restrictive.)
 From 2017-2019 all species of Dalbergia were commercially banned.
 This included all commercial timbers in the same species such as Cocobolo, Tulipwood, Kingwood, and African Blackwood.
 The reasons for the species-wide ban are because of the threat from China.
 To put it simply, China's consumption of rosewood and other timbers has become a cultural psychosis.
 They are culturally obsessed with rosewood artefacts to the point of insanity.
 It's intensified because China has become very wealthy in the 21st Century.
 There are more millionaires in China than all the millionaires in every other country in the world put together.
 As a people, Chinese do not care about any other culture or race but themselves.
-They are taught to be this way.
 It is a criticism of their political system, their education system, and proof of what happens to a culture after generations under a left wing totalitarian regime.
 The Chinese Communist regime won't allow their own resources to be used.
 They have legislated this.
 They prefer to rape and pillage the rest of the world's resources instead.
 Fact.
 CITES restrictions were lifted in 2019 for finished musical instruments consisting of less than 10kg of any rosewood species other than Brazilian rosewood which remains restricted.

 Common species used as tone woods include: